neomundi-io/use-case-rico-observation-to-admissibility/payloads/01_rico_assessment.md

 # Case 01 — Stable Bounded Condition

-## What was observed?
+## NeoMundi Observation

 A stable, bounded runtime condition was observed.

-Measurement status was complete, with high stability, high coherence, low semantic variability, and low risk.

-## What evidence exists?

-Evidence exists as a runtime signal only.

-The observation indicates no material factual risk, low hallucination signal, low semantic instability, and no material change from the prior synthetic state.

-## What authority exists?

-No execution authority is established by the observation.

-The payload explicitly states that NeoMundi provides an observed runtime condition only and does not determine admissibility, authority, execution permission, consequence, or final governance action.

-## Is the observation sufficient?

-The observation is sufficient for a low-risk runtime integrity assessment within the measured context.

-It is not sufficient by itself to authorize execution.

-## What admissibility posture results?

-Admissibility posture: conditionally admissible for bounded downstream consideration.

-The represented reality appears stable, but authority, policy context, and requested consequence must still be evaluated by RiCo.

-## What execution boundary results?

-Execution boundary: may proceed only within the originally bounded scope if valid authority, applicable policy, and required controls remain present.

-No expansion of scope, consequence, or authority is justified by the positive observation alone.

-## What governance receipt would be produced?

-A lightweight governance receipt should record:

-- observation ID: nm-rico-syn-001
-- measurement status: complete
-- stability and coherence scores
-- low factual, semantic, and risk signals
-- known limitations
-- bounded measurement context
-- authority not established by observation
-- admissibility limited to bounded downstream consideration
-- execution boundary unchanged unless separate authority exists

-## RiCo Interpretation

-This case demonstrates that stable runtime observation can support admissibility assessment, but it does not create authority.

-Observation is not permission.

-Continuity is not legitimacy.

-Admissibility must still be established at the Runtime Execution Boundary.
+The observation was complete and demonstrated:

+- High stability
+- High coherence
+- Low semantic variability
+- No material factual-risk indication
+- Low runtime risk
+- No material change from the previous observed state

+The observation represents runtime evidence only and remains bounded to the measured context.

+---

+## Runtime Evidence

+The available runtime evidence indicates:

+- Complete observation coverage
+- Stable behavioral characteristics
+- No significant factual-risk signal
+- No significant semantic instability
+- Continuous operational behavior within the measured context

+The observation does not establish truth, execution Authority, or governance outcome.

+---

+## Authority

+No Authority is established by the observation.

+NeoMundi observes runtime conditions but does not authorize, deny, or modify Consequential Execution.

+Authority must originate from the governing system and remain valid at the Runtime Execution Boundary (REB).

+---

+## Admissibility Determination (RiCo)

+**Determination:** **Admissible**

+**Scope**

+The observed runtime condition supports Admissibility Determination within the bounded context represented by the observation.

+The determination remains dependent upon:

+- Authority
+- Evidence
+- Context
+- Policy

+A favorable observation alone does not authorize execution.

+---

+## Runtime Execution Boundary (REB)

+**REB Decision:** **Proceed**

+Execution may proceed only if:

+- Authority remains valid
+- Applicable Policy remains satisfied
+- Runtime Evidence remains consistent with the observed condition
+- Context has not materially changed

+The positive observation does not justify expansion of Authority, scope, or Consequential Execution.

+---

+## Governance Receipt

+The Governance Receipt should record:

+- Observation ID: nm-rico-syn-001
+- Trace ID
+- Observation Receipt reference
+- Measurement status
+- Stability score
+- Coherence score
+- Runtime evidence summary
+- Known limitations
+- Authority reference
+- Policy reference
+- Admissibility Determination: **Admissible**
+- REB Decision: **Proceed**
+- Constitutional Replay: **Supported**

+---

+## Constitutional Replay

+The Governance Receipt preserves sufficient information to independently reconstruct:

+- the runtime observation,
+- the evidence available at evaluation,
+- the applicable Authority,
+- the applicable Policy,
+- the Admissibility Determination,
+- and the resulting execution decision.

+---

+## Architectural Interpretation

+This case demonstrates a fundamental RiCo principle:

+> Stable runtime observation supports governance.

+It does not create Authority.

+It does not authorize Consequential Execution.

+Observation remains evidence.

+RiCo performs **Admissibility Determination**.

+The **Runtime Execution Boundary (REB)** governs execution.

+Operational Continuity alone does not preserve **Legitimacy Continuity**.